The need to be online has never been greater.

 Use WordPress.
 It’s free and ready to go on all the major web hosts.
 Choose a host that has a one-click install option for WordPress (most of the major companies do).
 That way, every time you have a new customer and need to install WordPress you can just hit a button and be ready to go in a few seconds.

 Even if you’re new to WordPress or aren’t that confident with it, an hour or two with a couple of good tutorials will give you enough knowledge to set up websites for your customers.
 You don’t need to be a full-on expert.
+If you need to get up to speed fast, take a look at my WordPress Websites Step-by-Step book (Kindle & Paperback).

 Using the two steps above, you’ve cut out the need to pay a web developer.
 Now let’s remove the need for a web designer.